Enroll now in our 2026 Winter term - it starts the week of January 20!

 Objective: To introduce students to a variety of strategies for learning German at home or at the office and to practice at the institute.
 This program will focus on the development of all four language skills, listening, speaking, reading, and writing; together with a fifth skill, culture, which is an integral part of this program.

-Learning Outcome: Students will be comfortable having a conversation based on daily events and to express their ideas in writing.
-Students will be familiar with appropriate vocabulary and will know the necessary grammatical structures to briefly discuss traveling, literature, and environmental concerns.
+Learning Outcome: Students will be comfortable having a conversation based on daily events and expressing their ideas in writing.
+Students will be familiar with appropriate vocabulary and will know the necessary grammatical structures to briefly discuss themselves, their hobbies, and their daily routines.

 This course is for the student who is at a mid-intermediate level and looking for stronger reading comprehension and writing skills.
 Students at this level need to have a solid foundation of the language, and are looking to expand their knowledge of the more complex forms of German.
 Listening, reading, speaking and writing skills will be addressed throughout the course.